 Establish an off-site connection to a University or public library, bookmarking the link on your internet browser.
 Establish your on-paper and on-computer Research Organization

 , which includes your bibliographic and note-taking systems, your Personal and Professional Development (PPD) Workbook

 , and filing of research materials and any other handouts.

-Continue background library, Internet, and phone research to find out what others have written and done that informs your evolving project and who is doing what now.
+Continue background library, Internet, and phone research to find out what others have written and done that informs your evolving project.
 Actively digest

 what you read and conversations you have (using the Five F's

 what you are reading, or spelling out a Sense-Making Response

 ).
 Digestion is essential because, if your project is to progress, you have to sort out which of the many articles that you locate provide information that you need and to clarify how they connect with your project.
 Allow yourself to work on both the creative

 aspects—opening up your topic to more and more considerations, and seeking order and priority in the overabundance of material produced by the creative aspect.
 As Elbow (1981, p.
 8-12) recommends, alternate these aspects, so as not to let one stifle the other, as you define and refine a manageable project.